Monica Hogan Danceworks is a project-based company, working with artists from a variety of styles and backgrounds.

 Ellen Brown is a professional artist, preparing to make her New York theatrical debut in Freefall Frostbite.
 Ellen is a trained dancer with over 15 years experience in ballet, tap, jazz, Scottish highland and contemporary dance and holds a bachelor's degree in dance and psychology from Duke University.
 She is currently a company member of SHIFT Dance and individually has performed at the American Dance Festival, Bates Dance Festival, and DUMBO Dance Festival.
 She has performed works by various artists including Jennifer Archibald, Ming-Lung Yang, and Merce Cunningham.

 Emily Hogan is an avid dancer and choreographer from Atlanta, Georgia.
-She is a junior undergraduate at Princeton University, where she is pursuing degrees in International Relations, Political Economy, and Dance.
-Through Princeton’s Dance Program, she has had the opportunity to perform repertory by Bill T. Jones (staged by Stuart Singer), Zvi Gotheiner, Merce Cunningham (staged by Silas Riener), Brian Brooks, Jessica Lang, and Pam Tanowitz.
-She serves as the artistic director of BodyHype Dance Company, and she has choreographed musicals including Aida, Children of Eden, Drowsy Chaperone, Sweeney Todd, and Sweet Charity.
-She looks forward to directing her own dance thesis production in the coming year.
+She graduated from Princeton University, where she is received degrees in International Relations, Political Economy, and Dance.
+Through Princeton’s Dance Program, she had the opportunity to perform repertory by Bill T. Jones (staged by Stuart Singer), Zvi Gotheiner, Merce Cunningham (staged by Silas Riener), Brian Brooks, Jessica Lang, and Pam Tanowitz.
+She served as the artistic director of BodyHype Dance Company, and she has choreographed musicals including Aida, Children of Eden, Drowsy Chaperone, Sweeney Todd, and Sweet Charity.

 Louisa Pancoast received her formal dance training in her home state of New Hampshire.
 Since moving to New York, she has danced for Joyce King as a member of JKing Dance Company, performing at such venues as Alvin Ailey CitiGroup Theater, Salvatore Capezio Theater, and Skirball Theater.
 Louisa is currently a student in the Peridance Capezio Center Certificate Program, training under Igal Perry, Milton Myers, Cheryl Copeland, and Peridance’s renowned ballet, modern, and contemporary faculty.
 Louisa also dances for De Funes Dance and is pursuing degrees in literature and art history from New York University.
 She is truly honored to be dancing alongside such an inspiring group of artists.